beckn/beckn-utilities/onix-installer/START_BECKN.md

    ./start_beckn.sh
    ```

-   The script will guide you through the installation process.
+   The script will go with the default installation.

 ## Installation Sequence